arrno/pipevine/readme.md

 **Parllel** is a lightweight, high-performance async pipeline library for Python.
 It helps you build fast, **concurrent dataflows** that are easy to compose, resilient to failure, and tuned for real-world workloads.

-Think of it as a lighter alternative to frameworks like Celery, giving you **backpressure, retries, and flexible worker orchestration** without the infa commitment.
+Think of it as a lighter alternative to frameworks like Celery, giving you **backpressure, retries, and flexible worker orchestration** without the infra commitment.

 ## Features